Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 When is the grant application due?

-The application deadline is February 24, 2012.
+The application deadline is Friday, August 30, 2013.
 Applications must be received by 5:00 p.m.
-Eastern Time.
-Applications received after the close of the application period will not be accepted.
+EST. Applications received after the close of the application period will not be accepted.

 Who may apply for a regional grant?

-Eligible statewide or local volunteer firefighter interest organizations and individual volunteer and combination fire departments may apply for regional grants in the Recruitment and Retention Category if their request will have a region-wide impact.
+Eligible national, state, local, or tribal volunteer firefighter interest organizations and individual volunteer and combination fire departments may apply for regional grants in the Recruitment and Retention Category if their request will have an impact beyond the immediate boundaries of the applicant’s first-due area.
 An eligible organization will serve as the host applicant and apply on behalf of the other eligible organizations and fire departments benefitting from the grant.

 I'm planning to submit an application as a host for a regional project.
 When I answer the questions in the Applicant Characteristics section of the online application, do I use the statistics for the entire region that will be affected by the project, or do I use my department's local statistics?